Neohua87/sign_form/README.md

   the value "isfocus" change according to your logic
 ## Install

-$ bower install sign --sav
+$ bower install signform --save

 ## Usage